TDIV First Trust NASDAQ Technology Dividend Index Fund

 Valuation

-On an earnings multiple basis, trailing P/E of 24.69, forward P/E of 19.75, PEG of 1.88.
-The gap between trailing and forward multiples is not especially wide, suggesting the market is pricing a steadier earnings path rather than a sharp near-term re-rating.
+On an earnings multiple basis, trailing P/E of 24.26, forward P/E of 17.83, PEG of 1.85.
+The spread between trailing and forward P/E is moderate, suggesting some earnings improvement is expected but not a dramatic re-rating.
 The PEG ratio sits in a range that most investors would consider fair — neither cheap nor obviously stretched relative to anticipated earnings.
-A current ratio of 1.83 suggests the holdings have sufficient short-term liquidity without excess.
+A current ratio of 1.69 suggests the holdings have sufficient short-term liquidity without excess.
 Combining multiples and liquidity, the portfolio appears adequately priced for its current earnings trajectory, with balance sheet health providing a degree of downside resilience.

 Margins & Cash Generation